matejscerba/Thesis/README.md

-# Explaining Recommender Systems in Content-rich Domains
+# It's Time to Let Go: Stopping Criteria Recommendations in Content-rich Domains

 This repository contains a demo implementation of a system helping customers select a product from an eshop.

 ## Running instance

-We have an active instance running [here](https://thesis-1030288866907.us-central1.run.app/).
+We have an active instance running [here](https://bit.ly/4hEjaH5).

 ## Description of the system